-Relation Country of Incorporation Ownership Interes

-Subsidiary India 100.00%

-Subsidiary India 100.00%

-Subsidiary India 75.00%

-Subsidiary India 75.00%

-Subsidiary India 100.00%

-Subsidiary India 100.00%

-Subsidiary India 100.00%

-Subsidiary India 67.00%

-Subsidiary U.K. 100.00%

-Step down subsidiary USA 100.00%

-Step down subsidiary India 47.27%

-Associate India 12.99%

-Subsidiary Step down subsidiary Step down subsidiary RelationIncorporationSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryIndiaSubsidiaryUndiaSubsidiaryU.K.Step down subsidiaryUSAStep down subsidiaryIndia

-c) The financial statements of certain subsidiaries have been prepared in accordance with notified Indian Accounting Standards ('Ind-AS').
+Name Relation Country of Incorporation Ownership Interest Axis Capital Ltd. Subsidiary India 100.00% Axis Trustee Services Ltd. Subsidiary India 100.00% Axis Mutual Fund Trustee Ltd. Subsidiary India 75.00% Axis Asset Management Company Ltd. Subsidiary India 75.00% Axis Finance Ltd. Subsidiary India 100.00% Axis Securities Ltd. Subsidiary India 100.00% Freecharge Payment Technologies Pvt.
+Ltd. Subsidiary India 100.00% A.Treds Ltd. Subsidiary India 67.00% Axis Bank UK Ltd. Subsidiary U.K. 100.00% Axis Capital USA LLC Step down subsidiary USA 100.00% Axis Pension Fund Management Ltd. (with effect from 17 May, 2022) Step down subsidiary India 47.27% Max Life Insurance Company Ltd. Associate India 12.99% c) The financial statements of certain subsidiaries have been prepared in accordance with notified Indian Accounting Standards ('Ind-AS').
 The financial statements of such subsidiaries used for consolidation are special purpose financial statements prepared in accordance with Generally Accepted Accounting Principles in India ('GAAP') specified under section 133 of the Companies Act, 2013 read together with the Companies (Accounts) Rules, 2014 and the companies (Accounting Standards) Rules, 2021.

-- d) The audited financial statements of the above subsidiaries/step-down subsidiaries have been drawn up to the same reporting date as that of the Bank, i.e. 31 March, 2023. - e) The financial statements of the Bank's foreign subsidiary, Axis Bank UK Limited ('the Company') are prepared in accordance with UK adopted international accounting standards which have been converted to Indian GAAP for the purpose of consolidated financial statements of the Group.
-Following the termination of the Share Purchase Agreement between OpenPayd Holdings Limited and the Bank for the sale of 100% stake in Axis Bank UK Limited in August 2022, the Company has initiated the wind down of its operations.
-Accordingly, the financial statements of the Company have been prepared on a basis other than that of a going concern.
-Considering the size and scale of operations of Axis Bank UK, the impact of the above is not material on the financial statements/position of the Group. - f) The Group's share of net profit after tax for the year ended 31 March, 2023 as included in the Consolidated Financial Statements in respect of one Associate is based on management's best estimate in the absence of financial information of such Associate.
+d) The audited financial statements of the above subsidiaries/step-down subsidiaries have been drawn up to the same reporting date as that of the Bank, i.e. 31 March, 2024.

+- e) The financial statements of the Bank's foreign subsidiary, Axis Bank UK Limited ('the Company') are prepared in accordance with UK adopted international accounting standards which have been converted to Indian GAAP for the purpose of consolidated financial statements of the Group.
+Considering that the Company is currently under winding up, the financial statements of the Company have been prepared on a basis other than that of a going concern.
+Basis the size and scale of operations of the Company, the impact of the above is not material on the financial statements/position of the Group. - f) The Group's share of net profit after tax for the year ended 31 March, 2024 as included in the Consolidated Financial statements in respect of the Associate entity is based on management's best estimate in the absence of financial information of such Associate.